 Definitely no. We are selecting stories based on their quality and relevance to our developers' community.
 Paid posts are not welcome since we want to empower our community and provide an equal chance for writers to share their ideas.

 We do offer some advertising package, but not in our blog.
 Suppose you're interested in advertising in daily.dev browser extension, please check the self-serve page.

 How long will it take you to review my draft?

-We are committed to providing the first feedback within three days from your submission (assuming that you followed the instructions above).
+We are committed to providing the first feedback within one week from your submission (assuming that you followed the instructions above).
 However, the process until your article is published might take a bit longer as we will make minor edits and suggest some changes to maximize your story's potential.

 Are there things I should be careful about when I write?